ZachJMoore/smart-kiln-standalone/README.md

 ### Development

-For developing locally without a Raspberry Pi, you can run the app in development mode.
+For developing locally without a Raspberry Pi, you can run the app in FAKE_DATA mode.
 This is mostly useful for debugging the UI aspect as well as testing out features that do not have a need for access to a real temperature input from a thermocouple.

-Run the following command in the root of the project directory to start testing:
+Simply edit the FAKE_DATA and set it to true in the .env file, then start the app like normal with the following command:

 ```
-    $ NODE_ENV=development DEBUG=true node app/app.js
+    $node app/app.js
 ```